 - Roof damage from hail → Photo + roofer same day; document condition; choose repair vs. targeted credit; reshoot exteriors post-storm.

-- Tidewater (VA) → One-page comp addendum + concessions normalization within lender window; tone respectful (ID 58).
+- Tidewater (VA) → One-page comp addendum + concessions normalization within lender window; tone respectful (Appraisal Strategy Guide).

 - Inspection spiral risk → Convert repair list to a consolidated credit that materially helps monthly; cap scope; schedule only safety/function items.